Their Station Home is Their Palace

 The line, from London up to Hunstanton, had been opened in 1862.
 It made the seaside accessible to workers in the Midlands and London.
 For the first year Wolferton was just a halt.
 But as early as 1863 it was a rather special halt.”In 1863, the Prince of Wales later King Edward the Seventh acquired a manor house at Sandringham,” Eric told me.
 “He came here with his young bride, Alexandra, in March.”
 Clearly if this tiny station was to be used by royalty it had to be made fit for the job.
 The Great Eastern Railway Company spared no expense in establishing first, in 1876, the Up-Side Royal Building.
 And then, in 1898, when the line was doubled, new buildings on the Down-Side were built.

 It is these royal buildings, a retiring-room for the King, one for the Queen, separated by a magnificent central hall, that Eric and Herta set about restoring.”We did most of the work at the weekends,” Eric explained.
 “I used to commute to London, leaving Herta here.”
 Gradually the buildings took on their former glory again.
 The ornate ceilings were cleaned and painted, the oak paneling was polished, toilet fittings were restored to working condition on and on went the work.
+Of course, there were problems.
+“We had four outbreaks of dry rot,” Eric said, “and the roofs leaked.”

 There were fascinating moments, too.
 “In the entrance gates we found a message, left there by the men who built the station, and with it an 1898 newspaper.
 So we put in its place a message of our own and a newspaper — something to interest people in years to come.”
 As with many hobbies, this massive piece of restoration took over more and more of Eric’s time, money and thoughts.
 “In 1976 I took an early retirement in order to dedicate all my time to the work,” he told me.
+To help finance the recovery of the royal station and to give other people the chance to see just how splendid it was, Eric and Herta opened their home as a small museum in 1977.

 Today, visitors have the rare pleasure of examining the royal rooms, now filled with interesting relics and memorabilia of royalty and the railway.
 “It is our home, too,” Herta stressed.
 It must be one of the most unusual in the country.
 In their lounge, for example, formerly Queen Alexandra’s retiring room, there stands the travelling bed that belonged to Queen Victoria.
 There’s also an oak chiffonier.
 “That was made in 1898,” Eric explained.
 “Would you believe, I found it in use at Liverpool Street Station in the messengers’ room.
 They were sorting letters on it!
 “Most of the original furniture was sold in earlier years,” Eric told me.
 “What we have done is collect furniture of the late Victorian and Edwardian period to give the rooms the right atmosphere.”
 In the long corridor, leading from the platform to the hall, there are all manner of items on display.
 One of the most intriguing is a ring, found behind the skirting board in Queen Alexandra’s room. and did you ever realise that members of the Royal Family had to have train tickets?
 Here, on display, are such tickets.

 There’s also a wax model of Fred Clarke, the LNER royal guard for many years.
 And Eric has cheekily mounted a small display of railway teacups ranging from the Spode china-ware used in 1892 down to the plastic cups in use today.
 They are still collecting items for their museum.
 “We are always looking out for things that are connected with royal railway travel.”
+What perhaps is most fascinating about the Walkers’ home and museum is its very special atmosphere.
+It’s hard to say precisely what it is, but it’s there all right.

 You only have to reflect on the names of persons who came into those royal rooms Queen Victoria, the German Emperor, King Carlos of Portugal, the King of the Hellenes, the Queen of Portugal, the dowager Empress of Russia, members of our present Royal Family… and many, many more.
 “There were some visitors that were not welcomed,” Eric told me.
 “Rasputin turned up one day, asking to see the King.
 He was put on the next train back to London!”
 There have been amusing moments, too.
 “In the 1880s a circus came to perform at Sandringham.
 When the elephant refused to go into its truck for the journey home they had to tie it to a lamppost on the platform.
 It uprooted that and smashed through the crossing gates!”
 There are other memories, equally as surprising now.”In the Thirties there were excursion trains to the coast for Sunday school parties,” Eric told me.
 “When the train came to Wolferton it used to stop.
 The boys would get out, line up on the platform and play ‘God Save The King’ on their penny whistles.
 Then they’d speed on their way up to Hunstanton.”
 But all this came to an end in 1965 when our present Queen used Wolferton Station for the last time.
 After that it was only a matter of time before all trains ceased to pass this way and the line was closed on May 3, 1969.
 Trains may no longer travel to Wolferton but thanks to the foresight and enthusiasm of Eric and Herta Walker, a small gem has been rescued from demolition, and visitors can enjoy the rare privilege of entering those royal retiring rooms where, in Edwardian days, the only persons permitted to do so were the cleaner (the station-master’s wife!) and the porters who lit the fires.